nanocoder

 - Read our detailed CONTRIBUTING.md guide for information on development setup, coding standards, and how to submit your changes.

-If you want to be part of our community:
+If you want to be part of our community or help with other aspects like design or marketing:

 - Adding support for new AI providers